incompl/inlay/README.md

 The first word after the `&` is the Property name.
 After that comes any arguments, which vary from Property to Property.

 Perhaps the most basic Property is the `css` Property.
-It simply allows you to apply any arbitrary css to the property.
+It simply allows you to apply any arbitrary css to the Block.
 For example:

 ```
 @ div